Yes! An actively-converted HDMI source to DisplayPort monitor solution supporting 4K!

 Hardware note: This converter relies on the capabilities of the attached hardware to provide feature support.
-To use Audio, Deep Colour, 3D or 4K features, your source device must support them also over HDMI.
+To use Audio, Deep Colour, or 3D features, your source device must support them also over HDMI.

 iMac note: iMac computers have a limited input resolution of 720p.
-Full HD or 1440p iMac computers will be limited to 720p, even though this adapter can easily achieve 1440p@60Hz on regular Quad HD monitors.
+Full HD or 1440p iMac computers will be limited to 720p.

 Posted: 24th Nov, 2014

 Can this be used with ps4 in conjunction with a benq monitor so i can play games at 120 hz with sound ,monitor is 3d ready?